AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 ## Truth and Paradox

-For some systems, the expressions in sets $x_{i}$ can be interpreted as being intended to be "true".
+For some systems, the expressions in sets $x$ can be interpreted as being intended to be "true".

 [Truth](https://en.wikipedia.org/wiki/Truth), [Paradox](https://en.wikipedia.org/wiki/Paradox), [Paradoxes and Contemporary Logic](https://plato.stanford.edu/entries/paradoxes-contemporary-logic/), [Self-reference and Paradox](https://plato.stanford.edu/entries/self-reference/)